rebelsky/sams-assorted-musings-reflections/what-happened-michelle.md

 Did we go up there a week after the biopsy?
 Two weeks?
 I'm not sure.
 It was soon, but not soon enough.
 Time for an MRI.
 The mass seemed to have grown in the short time.
 Another appointment for a liver biopsy, perhaps an excision.
 Another trip up to Minnesota.
 Yes, it had metastasized.
 Stage four.

 Regularly traveling to Minnesota for cancer treatment didn't seem feasible.
 So we returned to her colleague for the treatment.
 Our first meeting was at his office in Des Moines.
 I still recall asking him whether we could hope for two or three years.
 His eyes said it all: "Oh, you poor, optimistic fool."
 But yes, he was willing to supervise chemo in Grinnell and to coordinate with Mayo.

+She got chemo treatment a few days each week in Grinnell.
+We visited Mayo every month or two.
+I recall one visit, in particular, where they wanted her genetic tree.
+They were stunned at how precise a tree she made.
+Is it surprising that my wife, who worked in a genetics lab and was a thoughtful physician, knew what to do?

 A few months of the first set of drugs.
 Things seemed promising.
 She had energy.
 She felt good.
 Progress looked good after the first monthly visit.
 Maybe even the second.
 But the third?
 "Nope, it's not working."
 So we switched to another drug.
 I think that was November.
 Perhaps October.
 Perhaps December.
 That one hit her harder.
 She lost energy.
 She lost her hair.
 But she kept trying.
 We kept visiting the oncology center at GRMC for treatment.
 We saw more people we knew.